ansys/pyaedt/Readme.md

 - [Clean Code - R. C. Martin ](https://www.amazon.com/Robert-Martin-Clean-Code-Collection-ebook/dp/B00666M59G)

-**What is PyAedt?**
+**What is PyAEDT?**

-PyAedt uses an architecture that can be reused for all 3D tools (Maxwell, Q3D, HFSS, and Icepak).
+PyAEDT uses an architecture that can be reused for all 3D tools (Maxwell, Q3D, HFSS, and Icepak).
 In the future, this architecture will be used for all other desktop tools.

 ![Overview](Resources/Items.png)